 18. The Furies

-Revengeful chthonic deities in Greek mythology, that would take out horrible vengeance on men for, supposedly, their suffering.
+Revengeful chthonic deities in Greek mythology, would take out horrible vengeance on men for, supposedly, their suffering.

 The story goes like this: Lamia’s children were all killed by Zeus’ wife, and after the horrible incident – Lamia turned into an evil creature whose mission was to hunt down and kill the children of others.